Is a Correction Looming Ahead for Phillips 66 (PSX)

-Phillips 66 (NYSE:PSX) went down by -1.19% from its latest closing price compared to the recent 1-year high of $90.59.
-The company’s stock price has collected 0.46% of gains in the last five trading sessions.
-Press Release reported on 05/12/21 that Phillips 66 announces quarterly dividend
+Phillips 66 (NYSE:PSX) went down by -2.67% from its latest closing price compared to the recent 1-year high of $90.59.
+The company’s stock price has collected -4.07% of loss in the last five trading sessions.
+MarketWatch.com reported on 05/21/21 that These energy stocks are expected by Wall Street to rise up to 37% over the next year

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.